 - 1 1/2 cup of cold water

 Sift flour into a large glass or ceramic kitchen bowl, then sprinkle the yeast and lemon peel across the top.
-Using a wooden spoon to stir, add the water incrementally.
-Stop when the dough starts to form and stops sticking to the sides of the bowl.
+Using a wooden spoon stir in water incrementally.
+Stop when the dough forms and stops sticking to the sides of the bowl.
 You may or may not use all the water.
 The dough should be sticky enough to give you slight anxiety if you had to put your hand in it.

-Cover the bowl with a kitchen towel, and tuck it in a dark corner, or in your proving drawer or even in the bottom of a closet, for 12-18 hours, or until doubled in size.
+Cover with a kitchen towel, and tuck it in a dark corner, or in your proving drawer, for 12-18 hours, or until doubled in size.
 In the winter, I normally see this happen in 18 hours and in the summer 12.
 Err on the long side as it produces the best bake, in my opinion.
 I’ve also accidentally left the dough for almost 24 hours and it still turned out great.

-After the first rise, your dough should look a little bubbly, a little larger, and have a dried surface on the top.
+Once doubled in size, the dough should look bubbly, larger, and have a slight skin on the top.
 Lay a linen or cotton (non-terry) kitchen towel on a baking sheet and generously sprinkle with flour.
 With lightly floured hands gently peel the dough out of the bowl onto the middle of the towel.
 It should be sticky and stringy but resist the urge to add flour.
 Make into a ball by pulling the dry edges into the center and pinch to seam it closed.
-With the seam side down, leave it to rise uncovered for 1-2 hours.
-Once you can poke your finger in 1/4 inch and it slowly springs back it’s ready.
+With the seam side down, leave it to rise, uncovered, and on the towel for 1-2 hours.
+If you poke and the dough springs back it’s ready.

-In the last 25-30 minutes of the second rise, preheat the oven and Dutch oven to 475°.
-You can sprinkle flour or cornmeal along the inside of your dutch oven, or you can also lay a sheet of parchment inside the bowl.
+In the last 25-30 minutes of the second rise, preheat the oven and a Dutch oven to 475°F. You can sprinkle flour or cornmeal along the inside of your dutch oven, or lay a sheet of parchment inside the bowl.

-Once the ovens are preheated, once again gently pull the outsides into the center and pinch into a seam.
-Carefully put the dough into the Dutch oven, seam up, cover and bake for 30-35 minutes.
+Once the ovens are preheated, gently pull the outsides of the dough into the center, pinch into a seam once more and carefully put the dough into the Dutch oven, seam up.
+Cover and bake for 30-35 minutes.
 Remove the lid and bake another 10 minutes, or until it’s a nice golden brown.
 The crust will split and curl outwards releasing steam.
 When the tips of the curls turn dark brown it’s done.
 Remove from the dutch oven and let it cool uncovered on a kitchen towel.
 You might be able to hear a very faint crackle as it cools.
 My favorite part.

 You can keep an unsliced loaf wrapped in a kitchen towel for up to two days.
 Once sliced, store in a ziplock bag with the zipped end unsealed but folded under for up to two days.
-Ours never lasts long,
+Ours never lasts that long.